Updated: Oct 11

-The Meeting Owl Pro uses facial recognition ML models to create a dynamic participant focus experience.
+The Meeting Owl Pro uses facial recognition ML models to create a dynamic participant-focused experience.
 The camera identifies the participant speaking and orients the audio input and video output (what the other participants are seeing) around the speaking participant.

-Facebook’s Portal uses facial/body recognition for “digital pivoting” where the wide-lens focuses on the area it sees activity on camera without physically moving the lens.
+Facebook’s Portal uses facial/body recognition for “digital pivoting,” a process in which the wide-lens focuses on the area it sees activity on camera without physically moving the lens.
 An in-house ML model, the Mask R-CNN, was invented for this purpose.
 The result is a fluid video conferencing experience that feels as if a person is following around the participant.
-In previous iterations a mechanical system was used in conjunction with facial/body recognition but could not react fast enough to a person’s movements.
+In previous iterations, a mechanical system was used in conjunction with facial/body recognition but could not react fast enough to a person’s movements.
 All processing is done in-unit to address the initial uproar of privacy concerns.

 Smartphone companies are in an arms race to build the best camera, and AI provides a competitive edge.
 AI augments a phone's hardware capability and requires newly specialized chips to match.

 Apple began integrating ML models into iPhone cameras with the release of the iPhone 7.
 Portrait mode, first available on the iPhone 7, uses the phone's neural engine to identify people from background in the split second of the picture capture.
 This distinction enables the processing of a bokeh effect background.
 Apple designed the iPhone 7’s A12 chip to accommodate this advanced image (and speech for a superior Siri) processing.